-(Psalms 66:13) I will come into your house with burnt offerings; I will perform my vows to you,
+(Psalms 66:13) I will come into your house with burnt offerings; I will pay you my vows,

 God prescribed the ways for His people to come to Him.
 Burnt offerings could be offered throughout the year in appreciation to God for Who God is and what God does.
 Burnt offerings cost the giver something, but he could eat a portion of the offering with family and friends in ways similar to a thanksgiving dinner to God.
 Likewise, we want to keep our promises to God and worship God as He deserves.